Chapter 7 – Access to Personnel Files

 The university recognizes the right of access by a faculty member to their own personnel files whether in departmental, collegiate, central administrative, or any other university offices.
 A faculty member may have access to letters and other materials written in an expectation of confidence after the means of identification have been removed.

 - The following materials will be presumed to have been written in an expectation of confidence, unless the author indicates otherwise:

 - materials from students;

 - Materials from administrators, including deans, directors, and department heads, will be treated as not having been written in an expectation of confidence.

-- A faculty member wishing to have access to his or her personnel files should inform the administrator responsible for maintaining the files sought for inspection.
-Nothing in this statement limits a faculty member's right of access to his or her own personnel files in connection with a proceeding brought under III-29.
+- A faculty member wishing to have access to their personnel files should inform the administrator responsible for maintaining the files sought for inspection.
+Nothing in this statement limits a faculty member's right of access to their own personnel files in connection with a proceeding brought under III-29.
 Questions relating to the application of this policy should be directed to the Executive Vice President and Provost.

 - File content.

 - Personnel file.
 Personnel files shall contain documents related to the employee's employment, e.g., resumes and/or application materials, appointment- and employment-offer documents, change-of-status and termination forms, performance appraisals, letters of recognition and/or commendation, and any disciplinary records.